Medical Plans

 Capital Network

-This network is primarily centered around Steward Health and University of Utah Healthcare facilities and associated practitioners.
+This network is primarily centered around CommonSpirit (Holy Cross) and University of Utah Healthcare facilities and associated practitioners.
 This network also includes Primary Children's Hospital and all rural facilities.
 Some Capital Network plans do not have out-of-network benefits.